Although I like to write and share about higher-level areas of personal finances, sometimes we still have to cover the very basics too.

 A money order is a physical document that looks pretty much like a check and is used as a method of payment.
-Although, it is not exactly the same as writing a personal check (do people still use those?
-Yes, many do!)
+However, a money order is pre-paid where you will pay the amount needed upfront plus any fee that is charged for ordering one.

 It acts as a safer alternative to cash and checks: you prepay the total amount and send the money order to a specific person or organization.

 The funds are guaranteed and both parties must sign the money order for it to be valid – this reduces fraud, theft and since the funds have already been paid, the order cannot bounce back (unlike a check).

 If you are buying a money order, you will be paying for the issued amount you need plus there will be a fee for creating the money order from where you buy it.
 Naturally, if you need to send a money order you want to get it from the location with the lowest fees to save you money.

 And you can pay for a money order via direct cash, debit card, or any other form of payment that funds would be guaranteed.

 Money orders are available at thousands of locations across the US and are a cheap and secure way to send money across the country.
 Money orders have a limit of anywhere between $700- $1,000, which depends on the issuer.
 But you can use several money orders at once if you need to send a higher amount.

 You might be wondering why you might want to use a money order.
 Afterall, there are tons of ways to send people money these days.

 Well, it’s a personal preference for one but there are a few reasons why a money order may be useful to you: